 This is not the first time that spokespersons have caviled about issues and made matters worse for their companies in front of the media.
-Perhaps Tony Hayward’s quotes are a testament to the need for media training for all company spokespersons before facing the media.
+Perhaps Tony Hayward’s quotes are a testament to the need for preparation for all company spokespersons before facing the media for an interview.

-Media training for spokespersons is a highly specialized training that is much more than a simple session in effective communication.
-It includes understanding the various mediums, tips and techniques on how to face each one of them, potential tricky and awkward questions and how to deal with them, using your body language, voice, tone and gestures to create a positive image and also simply when to speak and when to refrain from making a comment.
+Getting ready to face the media as a spokesperson for your organization requires highly specialized insights and guidance that is much more than a simple session in effective communication.
+It includes having a good grasp of your key messages as well as understanding the various mediums, tips and techniques on how to face each one of them.
+You also need to prepare for potential tricky and awkward questions and how to deal with them, using your body language, voice, tone and gestures to create a positive image and also simply when to speak and when to refrain from making a comment.

 Tips to consider before speaking to the media

 There are some basic rules that one can follow when speaking to the media: